 Platelet Rich Plasma Therapy for Pain

-New York Pain Care is proud to offer PRP therapy as a pain management treatment.
+New York Pain Care is the leading team of Board Certified Medical Doctors in NYC who offer PRP therapy as a pain management treatment.
 Platelet Rich Plasma Therapy (PRP therapy) is the latest treatment that many professional athletes receive in order to heal and return to playing sooner.
 It is non-surgical, with quicker healing times and has been showing promising results for many conditions such as plantar fasciitis, tendonosis, muscle, ligament and tendon strains, sprains and tears (Rotator Cuff, Patella, ACL etc), that have failed other conservative treatment.

 PRP is "platelet-rich plasma".
 This is also known as autologous blood concentrate APC.
 Platelets are a specialized type of blood cell that are involved with injury healing.
 With PRP, a concentrated platelet solution is injected into the injured area to stimulate healing